-In Table Tennis, the serve is the action in which the game begins.
+In table tennis, the serve is the action that starts each point.
 One player puts the ball in motion on the table for their opponent to respond by returning the ball with their paddle.
-The International Tennis Federation (ITF) has restructured the serving rules for Table Tennis many times since the game's conception to ensure fair play between the competitors.
+The International Tennis Federation (ITF) has restructured the serving rules for Table Tennis many times since the game’s conception to ensure fair play between the competitors.

-The serving rules for Table Tennis are very simple:
+The serving rules for table tennis are as follows:

 - The server must serve from behind the baseline (the back line of the table) and above the table height.